 Credit card scams happen all the time.
-To safeguard consumer’s interest and as a care, almost all credit card issuing companies and banks offer free fraud protection service.
+To safeguard consumer’s interest and as a care, almost all credit card issuing companies and banks offer free fraud protection services.

 These days most of the card issuers implemented computer programs that automatically detect scams and frauds before you detect so.
-Of course, there are few false positive incidents that may occur.
+Of course, few false-positive incidents may occur.

 For example, in April my online Homeopathic medicine purchase was in jeopardy as Chase somehow detected that as a fraudulent transaction.
 I had to call the help desk to clear the charges.
 But, I got fraud alerts a couple of times from both American Express and Chase in the past.
 They did take the fraudulent charges off my account and issued me replacement cards.

-But it’s always prudent to be aware of such things and take preventative measure as described in this article.
+But it’s always prudent to be aware of such things and take preventative measures as described in this article.